Aaron Pryor: Professional career

 Pryor signed to fight WBC light-welterweight champion Saoul Mamby in a unification bout for $1 million.
 The bout was tentatively scheduled for February 7, 1981.
 However, the fight fell apart when the promoter, Harold Smith, disappeared amid allegations that he was involved in a $21.3 million fraud against Wells Fargo National Bank.
 Smith, whose real name was Ross Fields, was later sentenced to ten years in prison after he was convicted of 29 counts of fraud and embezzlement.

 Pryor was then offered $750,000 to fight Roberto Durán in April 1981, but Pryor turned it down because his new attorney told him not to sign anything until he worked out a new contract with manager Buddy LaRosa.
 By the time they worked out a new agreement, the chance to fight Durán was gone.

-On June 27, 1981, Pryor knocked out Lennox Blackmore in the second round.
+On June 27, 1981, Pryor knocked out Lennox Blackmoore in the second round.
 He then defended the title against undefeated Dujuan Johnson on November 14, 1981.
 Johnson knocked down Pryor in round one, but Pryor came back to stop Johnson in the seventh round.

 Pryor knocked out Miguel Montilla in the twelfth round on March 21, 1982.
 His next title defense was against the undefeated Akio Kameda of Japan.
 The fight took place on July 4, 1982.
 Once again, Pryor was knocked down in the first round but came back to score a sixth-round knockout.

 Pryor signed to face Sugar Ray Leonard for the undisputed welterweight championship in the fall of 1982 for $750,000.
 But before fighting Pryor, Leonard first had to defend his title against Roger Stafford in Buffalo, New York, on May 14, 1982.
 The Sunday before that bout, Pryor was driving to Buffalo from his Cincinnati home to taunt Leonard and hype their planned bout.
-Pryor heard on his car radio the news that Leonard had suffered a detached retina in his left eye and the fight was off.
+Pryor heard on his car radio the news that Leonard had sustained a detached retina in his left eye and the fight was off.
 "I pulled off to the side of the road and I cried," Pryor said.
 Leonard retired six months later.